-Find your inner boogie body and start grooving to the music because dance-based fitness is back and here to stay.
-Whether you want to stretch it out in a ballet barre class, pump it up with a Latin-inspired Zumba class, or #throwbackthursday to jazzercise, dancing is fun and good for you, too!
+Dance-based fitness is back and here to stay.
+Whether you want to stretch it out in a ballet barre class, pump it up with a Latin-inspired Zumba class, or exercise with jazzercise, dancing is an excellent way to get the physical activity you need.

-Taking a class, dancing at home (to your own beat or following a video), or busting a move at your next party can be a great way to get in some cardiovascular aerobic exercise.
+Taking a class, dancing at home, or busting a move at your next party can be a great way to get in some cardiovascular aerobic exercise.
 Often, dance classes will offer modifications to make movements low-impact.
 Following choreography works the brain as well as the body, and upbeat music can also boost mood.

 Below are some examples of dance-based fitness styles.
 Do you have any that you want to add to the list?
 Have you tried any of these styles?
 Let us know in the comment section.